Mesquite: Human uses

 The pods of most mesquite species are edible.
 Once the pod is dry, the whole pod can be ground into flour and made into bread.
 The Cahuilla and Tohono O'odham indigenous peoples of western North America were known to use mesquite as a staple food.

 Mesquite wood was a popular type of wood used by early Spaniards to build ships, but is now used most commonly for high-end rustic furniture and cabinets.
 Scraps and small pieces are used commonly as wood for cooking with smoke in the United States.

 Red-orange sap can be found on the branches of mesquite trees during the summer.
 This sap was used by those who lived in the desert for several medicinal treatments.
 The sap was used as a salve and spread on burns and cuts to speed up the healing process.
 Gargling a mixture of water and sap was used to soothe sore throats, and the same mixture was said to be able to cure upset stomachs.

 Some species are an important honey plant in their native range, producing a highly valued honey.

 In the Southwest United States and Mexico, both native and South American species are planted as drought-tolerant shade trees.
 Thornless selections are often used.

+In Calvinia, in the Northern Cape province of South Africa where the trees were once considered invasive, the mesquite pods are now being turned into coffee.